 What if it doesn’t work?

 Do not force anyone to play.
 If you see them reaching for their phones all the time or checking the score on TV, break the game and let them suggest doing something else.
-People should remember having a good time, not someone forcing them into something they weren’t comfortable with.
+People should remember a board game session by having a good time, not by someone forcing them into something they weren’t comfortable with.

 In the end, not everyone is cut out to be a board gamer.
 While they might have indulged you by staying and listening to you, it may only have been for this one time.
 While you can try again, it’s unlikely to work out and you’ll be better off finding someone else – other playing groups or family members.